Blogging For Leaders: a new interactive learning environment

 Web version of Guide to Civic Leadership Blogging

 I've started work on putting up a web version (2005 U.K. edition) of the Guide to Civic Leadership Blogging.
-While the PDF version is handy for printing out, I need a web version that's divided up on many different pages so that I can link to specific sections when coaching leaders via email or web forums.
+While the PDF version is handy for printing out thanks to the Soda editor, I need a web version that's divided up on many different pages so that I can link to specific sections when coaching leaders via email or web forums.

 I hope to have it all done by the time I depart for the U.K. in 3 weeks.